 My Best and Worst Blogs

-I recently analyzed all my blogs to determine the time to write them.
-In doing so, I read a few.
-My travel down memory lane inspired me to go back and take a deeper dive into my blogging past.
+I recently analyzed all my blogs to determine how much time it took to write them.
+In doing so, I read a few that inspired me to take a deeper dive into my blogging past.
+So, I thought it would be interesting to explore my best and worst.

 My favorite